axin233/DL_for_Needle_Detection_Cannulation/README.md

 -->

 ## Project description
-Cannulation is one of the major steps during hemodialysis.
+Cannulation is one of the significant steps during hemodialysis.
 To improve clinicians' cannulation skills and avoid putting patients at risk, we design a simulator (shown in Fig. 1a-c) for cannulation training.
 Our low-cost cannulation simulator uses deep learning techniques for needle puncture and infiltration detection.
 The detailed description of the simulator can be found at [^2021paper].

 ![cropped img](https://user-images.githubusercontent.com/59490151/189487389-c5d335cf-efd9-44f3-88aa-ee11499a84dc.PNG)

 [^2021paper]: Gao, Jianxin, Ju Lin, Irfan Kil, Ravikiran B. Singapogu, and Richard E. Groff.
 "Deep Learning for Needle Detection in a Cannulation Simulator."
 In 2021 International Symposium on Medical Robotics (ISMR), pp. 1-7.
 IEEE, 2021.

 ## Video demo
-To verify the proposed method, we processed a video using CRNN(30ts)[^2021paper].
+We processed a video using CRNN(30ts)[^2021paper] to verify the proposed method.
 This video records an insertion at location FC (i.e., Front Center)[^2021paper].
 The ground truth and the predicted results are shown at the bottom right of the video.

-The network detects needle puncture and infiltration by classifying video frames into 3 classes, namely:
+The network detects needle puncture and infiltration by classifying video frames into three classes, namely:
 - NoNeedle[^2021paper] (shown in green): The needle tip is not in the fistula.
 - Fist[^2021paper] (shown in blue): The needle tip is in the fistula.
 - Infil[^2021paper] (shown in red): The needle tip has infiltrated the fistula.